Whether we’re starting a new job or gunning for a promotion at our current one, we all know that we should be negotiating.

 If this seems like a lot—well, unfortunately, it is.
 Negotiation is a complicated process with volumes of books on techniques, tactics, and scripts.
 The good news?
 The more you do it, the easier it becomes.
 Even better, the more money you’ll bring home!
 So, get out there and start negotiating.
 You’ve now got the skills to do it right.

-Photo of money jar courtesy of Shutterstock.
+Photo of person negotiating courtesy of Paul Bradbury/Getty Images.

 The Daily Muse is the daily publication of The Muse, your ultimate career destination that offers exciting job opportunities, expert advice, and a peek behind the scenes into fantastic companies and career paths.
 Learn more, contact us, and find us on Facebook, Twitter, and LinkedIn.More from this Author